 (These parameters apply to the MABIA Method.
-For the FAO Method, see FAO Method, Land Use; for the Soil Moisture Method, see Soil Moisture, Land Use.)
+For the Simplified Coefficient Method, see Simplified Coefficient Method, Land Use; for the Soil Moisture Method, see Soil Moisture, Land Use; for the Plant Growth Method, see Plant Growth Method, Land Use.)

 If you want to plant different crops on the same piece of land in different years (crop rotation), you can do this with two different branches under the catchment.
 For example, if you wanted to plant corn in even years and beans in odd years, create two branches (Corn and Beans) underneath the Catchment branch.
 Enter the actual area for the Area variable on the catchment branch, and set the unit to percent share for the Corn and Beans branches.
 Use the Step function to alternate between 0% and 100% for each branch: